-So, anyway, after a few more weeks we were up close to the Falaise Gap [Battle of Falaise Gap, 12 to 21 August 1944, decisive battle in Battle of Normandy, encirclement of German Fifth and Seventh Panzer Armies by Allies, Second Canadian Infantry Division played a key role in closing the gap] and the Americans were coming up on one side and we were coming in on the other.
+So, anyway, after a few more weeks we were up close to the Falaise Gap* and the Americans were coming up on one side and we were coming in on the other.
 And the Germans started to retreat and were heading north.
 And we moved north.
-We were not too far from Foret de la Londe when I was awakened one morning by my CO [commanding officer], Captain Martin.
+We were not too far from Forêt de la Londe when I was awakened one morning by my CO [commanding officer], Captain Martin.
 And he said, “Sergeant, we had a vehicle hit by mortar fire last night.”
 And one of my duties, of course, was to determine whether vehicles were recoverable or not.
 So, he said, “I want you to go out and look at it.”
-So, I got on my bike and headed north toward Foret de la Londe and as I was going through our lines-- it was, as I recall, the Royal Hamilton Light Infantry who were part of Four [Canadian Infantry] Brigade--they were out waving their hands, signaling me to stop.
+So, I got on my bike and headed north toward Forêt de la Londe and as I was going through our lines – it was, as I recall, the Royal Hamilton Light Infantry who were part of 4 [Canadian Infantry] Brigade – they were out waving their hands, signaling me to stop.
 But I didn’t pay any attention to them.
-I kept on going in the Foret de la Londe.
+I kept on going in the Forêt de la Londe.